American Jewish Committee: Civil Rights Movement

-The 1960s and 1970s
+1960s and 1970s

-Through direct dialogue with the Catholic Church, AJC played a leading role in paving the way for a significant upturn in Jewish-Christian relations in the years leading up to the Roman Catholic Church's 1965 document Nostra aetate, and in the ensuing years.
+Through direct dialogue with the Catholic Church, the AJC played a leading role in improving Jewish-Christian relations, leading the Vatican to issue the Nostra aetate in 1965, absolving Jews of collective responsibility for the death of Jesus.
 The American Jewish Committee, along with the Synagogue Council of America, and the American Ethical Union each submitted briefs in Engel v.
 Vitale urging the US Supreme Court to rule that the public school prayer was unconstitutional.

-Before the Six-Day War in 1967, AJC was officially "non-Zionist".
+Before the Six-Day War in 1967, the AJC was officially "non-Zionist".
 It had long been ambivalent about Zionism as possibly opening up Jews to the charge of dual loyalty, but it supported the creation of Israel in 1947–48, after the United States backed the partition of Palestine.
 It was the first American Jewish organization to open a permanent office in Israel.

-In the 1970s AJC spearheaded the fight to pass anti-boycott legislation to counter the Arab League boycott of Israel.
+In the 1970s, the AJC spearheaded the fight to pass anti-boycott legislation to counter the Arab League boycott of Israel.
 In particular, Japan's defection from the boycott was attributed to AJC persuasion.
-In 1975 AJC became the first Jewish organization to campaign against the UN's "Zionism is Racism" Resolution 3379, when briefly integrated to President's Conference in order to join the touristic boycott against Mexico, after the World Conference on Women, 1975, the event in which Arab countries, the Soviet bloc, and Non-Aligned Movement countries impulsed the initial discussion that resulted in Resolution 3379.
-Along with other American Jewish organizations, AJC announced the suspension of all their trips to Mexico as an expression of "the wish of some Jews and Jewish organizations to boycott Mexico".
+In 1975, the AJC became the first Jewish organization to campaign against the UN's "Zionism is Racism" Resolution 3379, when briefly integrated to President's Conference in order to join the touristic boycott against Mexico, after the World Conference on Women, 1975, the event in which Arab countries, the Soviet bloc, and Non-Aligned Movement countries impulsed the initial discussion that resulted in Resolution 3379.
+Along with other American Jewish organizations, the AJC announced the suspension of all their trips to Mexico as an expression of "the wish of some Jews and Jewish organizations to boycott Mexico".
 They did this is spite of their anti-boycott tradition.
 Finally, the campaign against Resolution 3379 succeeded in 1991, as it was revoked through Resolution 4686.
 AJC played a leading role in breaking Israel's diplomatic isolation at the UN by helping it gain acceptance in WEOG (West Europe and Others), one of the UN's five regional groups.

-AJC was active in the campaign to gain emigration rights for Jews living in the Soviet Union; in 1964 it was one of the founders of the American Jewish Conference on Soviet Jewry, which in 1971 was superseded by the National Conference on Soviet Jewry.
+The AJC was active in the campaign to gain emigration rights for Jews living in the Soviet Union; in 1964 it was one of the founders of the American Jewish Conference on Soviet Jewry, which in 1971 was superseded by the National Conference on Soviet Jewry.

-AJC created Present Tense, a magazine of Jewish Affairs edited by Murray Polner, in 1973.